- 1. Climate, Weather, and Trees

 - 3. Climatology Basics: What Factors Affect Climate?

 - Students complete several demonstration labs; view interactive illustrations and videos; examine maps and diagrams of weather and climate patterns; as they explore the physical factors that influence climate (latitude, altitude, proximity to water).
 They also learn about the four levels of drivers that create weather and climate at various temporal and spatial scales (global, regional, and local).

 Tools and Technology needed: Internet browser, Adobe Reader, Flash Player, Lab Materials.

 See page Lab 3B

 - 4. Climate and Life Patterns (Biomes)

 - Students learn about Earth's biomes and the intimate connection between those biomes and the climates that help to define them by becoming a biome expert.
 They use an interactive Google Earth globe to explore global climate patterns and characteristic biomes.
 After students examine maps and diagrams of biomes and climate patterns, they consider the threats that changing climate patterns could present to existing biomes.

-Tools needed: Internet browser, Google Earth, PowerPoint (optional).
+Tools and Technology needed: Internet browser, Google Earth, PowerPoint (optional).